 1 9 8 2 (UK)

-Later episodes showed a detective breaking down in tears after being demoted, a stake-out to catch a thief as he robbed a duchess, a drunk accusing the cops of beating him up in a van and an officer being reported and suspended for slapping a black youth.
+Later episodes showed a detective breaking down in tears after being demoted back to the uniformed ranks, a stake-out to catch a thief as he robbed a duchess, a drunk accusing the cops of beating him up in a van and an officer being reported and suspended for slapping a black youth.

 In September 1982 there was a five-part sequel called Operation Carter, which showed the same force’s success in rounding up and putting behind bars 29 criminals for a total of 411 years.